EricJohn1999/Bug-Bounty-References/Methodology.md

 # XSS

-1. Test all url parameters for reflection and start manipulation.
+:pushpin: 1.
+Test all url parameters for reflection and start manipulation. </br>
-2. In the email section try to input the following email if there is a validation.
+:pushpin: 2.
+In the email section try to input the following email if there is a validation.

 ```
 test+(<script>alert(0)</script>)@example.com